NameTaken3125/ACUFixes/README.md

 # ACUFixes
 Addon/fixes for Assassin's Creed Unity 1.5.0\
-A small mod that aims to fix some of the annoying things about Assassin's Creed Unity.
+A small mod that aims to fix some of the annoying things about Assassin's Creed Unity.\
+Now with a Plugin Loader.

 > <a href="//imgur.com/a/RpFYGXX">Demo GIFs</a>

 ## Features:
 - Enter windows by pressing R like in Assassin's Creed Syndicate (when climbing walls)
 - More reliable "Breakfall" (Hold ParkourDown/Interact (E) to Catch Ledge when in uncontrolled freefall)
-- Can drop bombs in more situations (while hanging on a wall, during a jump etc.)
+- Can drop bombs and perform Quickshot in more situations (while hanging on a wall, during a jump etc.)
 - No more imaginary bomb throws
 - Wider FOV when aiming bombs and the Guillotine Gun, zoom can be adjusted by pressing Right Mouse Button
 - Select Bombs Equipment Type by scrolling the Mouse Wheel